- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 These can be difficult to identify in the early stages.
 However, the re-emergence of eating disorder symptoms and certain other warning signs can indicate that someone may be struggling.

-Stressors like a new job, moving, and other big life changes often precede these returns to disordered eating behaviors.
+Stressors like a new job, moving, and other significant life changes often precede these returns to disordered eating behaviors.1

 How Common Are Eating Disorder Relapses?

-Eating disorder relapse is a common occurrence, and can happen any time in the recovery journey, including after leaving treatment.
+Eating disorder relapse is a common occurrence and can happen at any time in the recovery journey, including after leaving treatment.

-The prevalence for eating disorder relapse varies, depending on the specific condition and an individual’s treatment history.
+The prevalence of eating disorder relapse varies, depending on the specific condition and an individual’s treatment history.
 Still, previous studies have noted some broad patterns in relapse rates.

 When it comes to patients with anorexia nervosa, eating disorder experts found an overall relapse rate of 35%.
-Tragically, these studies also uncovered a mean survival time after relapse of 18 months for these patients.
-(1)
+The first 18 months after discharge are a particularly high-risk period for relapse.3

-During a 2-year follow-up period for bulimia nervosa patients, 31% of individuals with the condition experienced a relapse.
-(2) In these cases, most relapses occurred within the first six months following treatment.
+During a 2-year follow-up period for bulimia nervosa patients, 31% of individuals with the condition experienced a relapse.4 In these cases, most relapses occurred within the first six months following treatment.

 Sadly, it’s likely these statistics highlight only a portion of relapse rates, as many individuals struggle silently with their eating disorders and never seek out help.